KLE Technological University

+Hubballi campus being the Main Campus.

 History

 KLE Technological University (formerly BVBCET) was established by the Karnatak Lingayat Education Society (KLE Society) in 1947.
 It owes its original name to the businessman-philanthropist Shri Basappa Veerappa Bhoomaraddi.
-It began as a polytechnic in Gadag but shifted to Hubli in 1948 and upgraded itself to a college.
+It began as a polytechnic in Gadag but shifted to Hubballi in 1948 and upgraded itself to a college.
 Until 1972, it offered only diploma and undergraduate degree programs.
 Later, it offered 12 undergraduate programs and eight postgraduate programs besides research programs in seven disciplines.
 It was affiliated to the Visvesvaraya Technological University, Belagavi and its undergraduate programs were accredited by the National Board of Accreditation (NBA) of the All India Council for Technical Education.
+In 2015 Karnatak Lingayat Education Society acquired B.V Bhoomaraddi to form KLE Technological University.

 Current annual student intake for Undergraduate & Post Graduate programmes is in excess of 1200.

 Academics

 The university offers 8 undergraduate programs, 7 postgraduate programs and research programs in seven disciplines.